-Under TAAEA, training may be approved before separation for adversely affected incumbent workers.
-[Note: Incumbent workers with petitions numbered 80,000-80,999 are also eligible to apply for these benefits.]
+The 2009 Amendments provide that training may be approved before separation for adversely affected incumbent workers.
 This provision defines an adversely affected incumbent worker as a worker who: (1) is a member of a group of workers that has been certified as eligible to apply for TAA benefits, (2) has not been totally or partially separated from employment and thus does not have a qualifying separation, and (3) is determined to be individually threatened with total or partial separation.
 This includes individuals who have received a notice of termination or layoff from employment as a result of any permanent closure or any substantial layoff at a plant, facility or enterprise.
 Nebraska's "Eligibility for Dislocated Workers" policy defines "substantial layoff" as any reduction in force which is not the result of a plant closure, and which results in an employment loss at a single site of employment during any 30 day period for at least 50 employees (excluding employees regularly working less than 20 hours per week).
 Nebraska's "Eligibility for Dislocated Workers" policy defines a general announcement of a planned closure as any document or statement, released by an official of the company, which specifies intent to close any employment site.
 A general announcement can be substantiated by a copy of the company document, a confirmed news/press release, or confirmed newspaper/magazine article.
 Confirmation must include the name and title of the company official, location of the facility, and the planned closure date.
 A WARN notice of planned closure may be considered a general announcement.
 This documentation of a threat of total separation from the firm is useful in making a determination that a worker is an adversely affected incumbent worker entitled to preseparation training.